 The Establishment leases its office premises.
-Rental contracts are typically made for fixed periods of 1 years but may have extension options.
+Rental contract is typically made for fixed periods of 1 years but may have extension options.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
-The lease arrangements do not impose any covenants, however leased assets are not used as security for borrowing purposes.
+The lease arrangements do not impose any covenants, however leased assets may not be used as security for borrowing purposes.